Ask 100 landlords and you may get bamboozled with 100 varying answers. Useful.

 I feel that too many landlords (especially novices) often focus too much on yield and consequently miss out on good opportunities. don’t get me wrong, yield is important to assess an investment (and in this case, bigger is certainly better!), but yield alone isn’t the only make or break component that can determine the success of an investment in BTL, because the beauty of property is that it benefits from capital growth and it’s proven to be a good hedge against inflation!
 That means, even investing in a property that yields 4% is likely going to serve you better than keeping that same money in a savings account (I talk more about that in my Is It A Good Time To Invest In Property blog post).

-In short, it’s a percentage return on investment that an investor (i.e. landlord) can expect to receive from a rental property.
+In short, it’s a percentage return on investment that an investor (i.e. the landlord) can expect to receive from a rental property.

 Rental yield is calculated by dividing the annual rental income generated by the property by its total cost or current market value, and then multiplying the result by 100.